telerik/kendo-ui-core/docs/intro/supporting/scripts-hybridui.md

 ---
-title: List of Script Files for the Hybrid UI Widgets
+title: Script Files for Hybrid UI Widgets
-page_title: List of Script Files for the Hybrid UI Widgets
+page_title: Script Files for Hybrid UI Widgets | Kendo UI Installation
-description: "Script files for Kendo UI hybrid widgets and frameworks."
+description: "Learn which are the script files for Kendo UI hybrid widgets and frameworks."
+slug: script_filesfor_hybridui_widgets
 position: 5
 ---

-# List of Script Files for the Hybrid UI Widgets
+# Script Files for Hybrid UI Widgets

 Below are listed the script files for Kendo UI frameworks and widgets for mobile applications: